If you enjoyed reading this, please send me an email. All correspondence is appreciated!

 [Thursday 3 September : London, England] Today was the mandatory visit to Madame Tussaud's waxworks museum, where I looked over some unbelievably lifelike images of people like Michael Jackson, Bjorn Borg and Michel Platini.
 I also went to the Commonwealth Institute, a museum that depicts the culture and history of every country in the British Commonwealth; South Africa was not represented because we had left the Commonwealth in 1961 [Aside : South Africa was re-admitted to the Commonwealth of Nations in 1994].
 Other places I saw in my wanderings today included Lord's Cricket Ground in St John's Wood (the spiritual home of cricket), Harrod's department store in Knightsbridge and the multitude of shops lining both sides of Tottenham Court Road.

 [Saturday 5 September : London, England] Our last day in London.
 We all went to Stamford Bridge to watch the First Division football clash between Chelsea (the home side) and Nottingham Forest.
 The atmosphere was incredible; Chelsea won 4-3 after being 1-3 down.
+Back in 1987 football thuggery was commonplace in England, so we all wore blue clothes and sat amongst the Chelsea supporters - the Nottingham Forest fans (mostly in red) were seated in a separate, cordoned-off section of the stadium.

 [Monday 7 September : Schiedam, Netherlands] The four of us decided to split up - touring together in the close confines of the combi hadn't worked very well.
 Mark and Sheryl opted to stay together and offered to buy Lynda's and my share of the combi from us.
-We agreed; Lynda was going to stay in the Netherlands for a while then head off to England and try and get a job in London (illegally).
+We agreed; Lynda was going to stay in the Netherlands for a while then head off to England and try and get a job in London.
 With my share of the money from the combi I thought I'd see if I could buy a cheap car and explore Europe in it for the next three months.

 [Tuesday 8 September : Schiedam, Netherlands] A day of little activity and re-charging of our metaphorical batteries ...